 See?
 All supermarket ingredients!

-Traditional cheese plate spreads like fig chutney and quince paste are’t more readily available at mainstream supermarkets, but not always.
+Traditional cheese plate spreads like fig chutney and quince paste aren’t more readily available at mainstream supermarkets, but not always.
 So try a high quality apricot or fig jam if you see one.
-Otherwise, take a cue from this quick and easy cheese board from Spoon Fork Bacon and add just a little bit of good quality honey in a pretty jar with a small spoon.
+Otherwise, take a cue from this Honey Brûlée Brie from Spoon Fork Bacon and add just a little bit of good quality honey to a brie wheel.